V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/lrv2/index.md

-# Low Rider CNC 3 -COMING SOON-
+# Low Rider CNC 2

 The LowRider2 CNC is my revised version of a CNC router that can handle full sheet material!
 Of course you can go smaller.
 If the MPCNC is not big enough for you this picks up where that left off.